Ion-Pirnau/ion_corsi_codice-LM/README.md

-### This folder contains all projects that has been done during the Master Degree at University of Milan-Bicocca
+### The *repo* contains all projects I have beeng doing during the Master Degree at University of Milan-Bicocca